abdel7ak96/DEX-dapp/README.md

 To do: Explaining our use case

-To do: Explaining the contracts
+**Deployment script**

+This Solidity deployment script creates a simple decentralized exchange (DEX) that allows users to:

+    Add Liquidity: Users can deposit both ETH and ENC(EncodeToken) into the contract.
+In return, they receive "liquidity tokens," which represent their share of the pool.

+    Remove Liquidity: Users can withdraw their share of ETH and ENC tokens from the liquidity pool by returning the liquidity tokens they received earlier.

+    Swap Tokens:
+        Users can swap ETH for ENC.
+        Users can also swap the ENC back to ETH.

+Key Features:

+    The contract keeps track of how much ETH and tokens it holds.
+    Liquidity providers can add and remove their share of the pool at any time.
+    Swapping tokens is based on the pool's current reserves, ensuring fair trades.

+The contract operates under the control of its creator and interacts with ENC.

-DEX (Decentralized Exchange) Smart Contract
+**DEX (Decentralized Exchange) Smart Contract**

-This Solidity smart contract implements a simple decentralized exchange (DEX) where users can add liquidity, remove liquidity, and swap between ETH and an ERC20 token.
+This  smart contract is the underlying basis for our simple decentralized exchange (DEX) where users can add liquidity, remove liquidity, and swap between ETH and ENC.
 It leverages the ERC20 standard from OpenZeppelin to manage the token interactions.

 Features:

     Liquidity Management
-        Users can add liquidity by depositing ETH and an ERC20 token.
+        Users can add liquidity by depositing ETH and ENC.
         Users can remove liquidity, receiving a proportional amount of ETH and ERC20 tokens based on their share of the liquidity pool.

     Token Swapping